rachel-pu/WiNG.it-hackathon/README.md

 ### Option 1: Visit Our Website

-You can start using WiNG.it right away by visiting our website:
+You can start using WiNG.it right away by visiting our website (please use Google Chrome!):

 [WiNG.it](https://wing-it.onrender.com/)